Parameterized crack modelling based on a localized non-intrusive reduced basis method: Numerical results

 \section{Numerical results}

 This section presents several numerical experiments for linear elastic problems to illustrate the capabilities of the presented reduction strategy.
 In what follows we consider: (i) a 2D plate with edge crack and a two-dimensional parameterization, where the length and location of the crack is changing, (ii) a 2D plate with center crack and a three-dimensional parameterization, where the length, location and orientation of the crack is changing and (iii) a 3D plate with edge crack and parameterized location of the crack to demonstrate the applicability of the ROM approach to three-dimensional geometries.
 In all cases we assess the accuracy and efficiency in terms of computational times and speedup.
 In particular, the accuracy is analyzed for a new parameter $\bm{\mu} \in \mathcal{P}_{test} \subset \mathcal{P}$, where ${\mathcal{P}_{test}}$ is a sufficiently large and randomly selected test sample.
 The numerical experiments are carried out using the open-source Matlab isogeometric library migfem \cite{Nguyen2015} for the computation of the high-fidelity problem in combination with the open-source library redbKIT \cite{redbKIT} to construct the ROM.
 Note that unless stated otherwise, we employ Latin hypercube sampling \cite{McKay1979} to construct the parameters for the training and test sets.
-Moreover, the Levenberg-Marquardt algorithm \cite{Levenberg1944,Marquardt1963} is used to iteratively adjust the weights of the neural networks.
-For the latter, the initial value of the bias parameter is set to $\mu = 0.001$ and an early stopping criterion is adopted to prevent overfitting, that is the training is stopped when the validation error increases over 6 consecutive epochs.
+Moreover, the Levenberg-Marquardt algorithm \cite{Levenberg1944,Marquardt1963} is used to iteratively adjust the weights of the neural networks with either $L^2$ or Bayesian regularization \cite{MacKay1992} unless stated otherwise.
+For the Levenberg-Marquardt algorithm, the initial value of the bias parameter is set to $\mu = 0.001$ and an early stopping criterion is adopted to further monitor validation loss, that is the training is stopped when the validation error increases over 6 consecutive epochs.
 Unless stated otherwise, 10$\%$ of the training samples are employed for validation.
 In general, multiple initializations are performed to limit the effect of random initial guesses and the dependence of the results on the initial configuration at the beginning of the learning process.
 For our numerical experiments we employ neural networks with the same number of neurons for the hidden layers and the sigmoid function as activation function for the hidden neurons unless stated otherwise.
 Our numerical investigations show that architectures with up to 5 hidden layers and 15 neurons per hidden layer produce nearly optimal results.
 The normalization of the input and output data is performed as described in Sec.~\ref{sec:localRB} unless stated otherwise.
 For all test cases, the tolerance of the POD is chosen as $\epsilon_{POD}=10^{-5}$.
+The accuracy of the ROM is analyzed for a new parameter $\bm{\mu} \in \mathcal{P}_{test}$, while the dimension of the test sample is $N_t=\text{dim}({\mathcal{P}_{test}})$.
+The error is analyzed based on the relative average error $\varepsilon_{rel}$ and maximum error $\varepsilon_{max}$ with respect to the high-fidelity solution as: